-The government is gearing to set up an online post-audit functionality.
-Considering an evolving law like GST, businesses are required to understand the nitty-gritties of Departmental Audits and Litigation under GST to ensure they are well-prepared to defend their cases.
+The government is gearing up to set up an online post-audit functionality.
+Considering an evolving law like GST, businesses are required to understand the nitty-gritty of Departmental Audits and Litigation under GST to ensure they are well-prepared to defend their cases.

 What is GST Appeal?

-Any legal appeal is an attempt to have the judgement of a lower court reconsidered in front of a higher court.
+Any legal appeal is an attempt to have the judgment of a lower court reconsidered in front of a higher court.
 When there are any legal difficulties or disputes, appeals are made.
-You can read our article on GST Appeal and Legal Disputes to know more.
+You can read our article on Legal Disputes and GST Appeals to know more.

 Important points to note before drafting grounds of GST Appeal

-If an appellant feels aggrieved by any findings, observations or conclusions made by the authority granting the order, they can consider initiating an appeal.
-It is the most important part of the appeal.
-Grounds of appeal in GST represent those issues which show the nature of the dispute between the assessee and the revenue.
-A ground of appeal is in fact nature of a claim thus it is distinguished from arguments because arguments are made in support of claim.
+Grounds of appeal in GST represent those issues that show the nature of the dispute between the assessee and the revenue.
+A ground of appeal is in fact nature of a claim thus it is distinguished from arguments because arguments are made in support of the claim.
 There may be several arguments in support of a claim and all the arguments cannot form the ground of appeal.

 Here are some tips to draft the grounds of appeal effectively: